Edit this page

 // Don't insert fresh content if the user has started a video

-// after the stale content was rendered.
+// after the expired content was rendered.

 if (event.revalidating && !event.request.fragment.querySelector('video')?.paused) {